sudo-julia/mkbak/README.md

 ## Usage

-- Run `python3 -m mkbak` to start recursively searching for files to backup from your current directory
+- Run `mkbak` to start recursively searching for files to backup from your current directory
-  - You can alias this to make the process quicker: `alias mkbak='python3 -m mkbak'`
 - For all options, run `mkbak --help`

 Please note that the `--height` argument will be overridden if set to '100' and